dhruvp5/CodepathCyberSecWeek7/README.md

   - [X] Steps to recreate: To recreate this exploit, go to Wordpress dashboard and create a new post.
 For the title and the plain text of the post, copy and paste the following code: `" <a href="</a><a title=" onmouseover=alert('test') ">link</a> ""`
   - [X] Affected source code:
     - [Link 2](https://github.com/WordPress/WordPress/blob/master/wp-includes/shortcodes.php)
-3. (Required) Cross Site Scripting in Update Plugin
+3. Cross Site Scripting in Update Plugin
   - [X] Summary: Produces a pop-up when clicking the plugin name.
     - Vulnerability types: XSS
     - Tested in version: 4.2